'Grexit' risk may be underestimated, Greek officials say

 "In the medium term however, it would pose the question as to whether there is cohesion within the euro zone and if the ultimate aim of integration is attainable."

-Despite more robust financial defences, the departure of a euro zone member would transform what was designed as a permanent, unbreakable union into an open-ended alliance.
+Despite more robust financial defenses, the departure of a euro zone member would transform what was designed as a permanent, unbreakable union into an open-ended alliance.

 Colin Ellis, Moody's chief credit officer for Europe, said the risk of a Greek exit was "materially lower" than it was in 2012 but would have unforeseeable consequences.